Ishtam (2001 Telugu film)

-Ishtam (Translation: Liking) is a 2001 Indian Telugu romantic drama film directed by Vikram Kumar and Raj Kumar.
-It starred Charan Dodla, Shriya Saran with Poonam Dhillon and Chandra Mohan in supporting roles.
+Ishtam (Translation: Like) is a 2001 Indian Telugu romantic drama film directed by Vikram Kumar and Raj Kumar.
+It starred Charan Dodla, and Shriya Saran with Poonam Dhillon and Chandra Mohan in supporting roles.

 This is the debut movie of actress Shriya Saran.
 Charan paired up with Saran for the first time.
-This was Charan's only film as an actor as he didn't act in any other film after this.
+This was Charan's only film as an actor.
 He died in 2012 due to a cardiac arrest.
 The film was released a day after Jabili and had similar ending scenes to that film.

 Plot

 Karthik (Charan), hailing from a rich family, is quite inept in his academics.
 Neha (Shriya Saran) is Subbu's (Chandra Mohan) daughter and she's motherless.
 Karthik is the senior of Neha in the college and rags her quite a bit.
-When Karthik's mother Lakshmi (Poonam Dhillon) meets with an accident, Neha rescues and admits her in a hospital.
+When Karthik's mother Lakshmi (Poonam Dhillon) has an accident, Neha rescues and admits her in a hospital.
 Over time, Lakshmi and Neha become friends and Neha falls in love with Karthik.
 But when Subbu proposes to get Karthik and Neha married, Lakshmi refuses.
 The film is about why Lakshmi doesn't accept the marriage, who initially wanted Neha to marry Karthik.

 Soundtrack

-The music was composed by DJ Gopinath and released by Mayuri Audio.
+The music was composed by D.J.
+Gopinath and released by Mayuri Audio.